Greek Island Hopping

 Enjoy the sunset

 Greek island hopping in Mykonos is not complete without a decent sunset.
-Stacey always like to go see the sun set.
-We put it off and put it off again until the very last night.
-And because she takes forever to get ready we had to get a march on because we didn’t have long left until the sun went down.
+Staceyย alwaysย likes to see the sunset.
+We put it off, and then put it off again, until the very last night.
+And because she takes forever to get ready, we had to get a march on because we didn’t have long left until the sun went down.
 Armed with our Mythos beers, we set off racing up the hill.
-Thankfully, it was only a five minute walk up the hill to the tiny little church that overlooks Mykonos Town.
-We had the place to ourself.
+Thankfully, it was only a five-minute walk up the hill to the tiny church that overlooks Mykonos Town.
+We had the place to ourselves.
 And quite uniquely, we got to not only enjoy seeing the sun go down, but also the town come to life, by barely even turning your head.

 20200906 Mykonos Santorini 055